Umbrella Company in Brazil

 Step 2: Log in to e-CAC

-Using your access code or digital access, log in to the e-CAC portal here.
+Using your access code or digital access, log in to the e-CAC portal here(link is external).

 Step 3: File Taxes

-A comprehensive guide (in Portuguese) on how to file taxes using e-CAC can be found here.
+A comprehensive guide (in Portuguese) on how to file taxes using e-CAC can be found here(link is external).
 It is recommended that you consult a translator or tax specialist, as all instructions and prompts on e-CAC are written in Portuguese.